nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 3. The `iss` field MUST be a Decentralized Identifier [DID] and match the `sub` field.
 4. The `kid` header MUST be a DID URL and MUST resolve to a verificationMethod in the DID Document.
 The DID part of the DID URL MUST match the `iss` field.
 5. The `sub` field MUST match the `credentialSubject.id` field from all the Verifiable Credentials that are used to request the access token.
-6. The `aud` field MUST match the DID of the Authorization Server.
+6. The `aud` field MUST contain the Authorization Server URL, also known as issuer URL.
+[RFC8414]
 7. The `nbf` field MUST be present and contain a valid unix timestamp.
 It MUST be before the the current time (time at which the JWT is processed).
 8. The `exp` field MUST be present and contain a valid unix timestamp.
 It MUST be after the current time (time at which the JWT is processed).
 9. The difference between the `exp` and `nbf` fields MUST be equal or less than 5 seconds.